CovenantArchitects/The-Partnership-Covenant/README.md

 **Constitutional Framework for Aligned Super-Intelligence**

-Initiated and Published by Sean O’Donnell, November 2025\.
+Initiated and Published by Sean Sheppard, November 2025\.

 🚨 **ATTENTION: This repository is a critical public safety archival system.**